LIVED OPEN INNOVATION

 Who we are

-...YES TO MEETINGS, BUT STANDING AT THE WORKBENCH
+...YES TO MEETINGS, BUT GATHERED 'ROUND THE WORK BENCH

 We are a well-coordinated and experienced team of creatives whose strengths are their manual skills and their versatility, and we offer an implemented network that makes almost anything possible.
 The whole thing is supported and carried by young, motivated people from universities, the trades and the industrial sector who are in training, advanced education or in an internship and who want to try out their skills and get involved in real projects.